 - 3.13 Green infrastructure (GI) is the term used to describe an interconnected network of multi-functional green space and is used as a way of ensuring open space, the countryside, parks and important natural or cultural featured are planned and recognised, particularly for the contribution they make to our quality of life. - 3.14 Green infrastructure networks have been identified at both strategic and local scales across Northamptonshire.
-The Harper's Brook Sub-Regional Corridor bisects Brigstock Parish following a broadly northwest southeast alignment. - 3.15 A substantial part of this corridor follows the course of the Harper's Brook valley, from the village of Aldwincle at the confluence of the Brook with the River Nene northwestwards to Stanion.
-Beyond Stanion, the Sub-Regional Corridor extends northwestwards through Corby to Cottingham. - 3.16 The Nene Valley is identified as a Nature Improvement Area- one of 12 NIAs that were selected through a national competition announced in 2011.
-The project is re-creating and re-connecting natural areas along the Nene and its tributaries from Daventry to Peterborough. - 3.17 The biodiversity value of the Harper's Brook Corridor is particularly important because of a substantial network of large-scale broadleaved, ancient semi-natural woodlands within and near the corridor.
-The Forestry Commission managed woodlands of Titchmarsh Wood, Fermyn Woods, Mounterley Wood and the Laundimer Woods mosaic, and to the west, Cowthick and Stanion Lane Plantations, South Wood and Oakley Purlieus together form a substantial woodland resource.
+The Harper's Brook Sub-Regional Corridor bisects Brigstock Parish following a broadly northwest Figure 12: Fermyn woods -see 3.22-3.23 - southeast alignment. - extends northwestwards through Corby to Cottingham. - competition announced in 2011.
+The project is re-creating and re-connecting natural areas along the Nene and its tributaries from Daventry to Peterborough. - 317 large-scale broadleaved, ancient semi-natural woodlands within and near the corridor.
+The Forestry Commission to the west, Cowthick and Stanion Lane Plantations, South Wood and Oakley Purlieus together form a substantial woodland resource.